-The ORFA and Serving the American Rinks (STAR) Alliance was created in 2001 and continues to successfully operate under a partnership agreement to jointly-deliver training courses applicable to the Certified Ice Technician (CIT) professional designation to the US arena industry.
-ORFA instructors continue to assist STAR on an as required basis, for either regional training courses or the annual North American Rink Conference (NARCE) that was held May 16 - 19, 2016 in Columbus, Ohio.
+The ORFA and U.S. Ice Rink Association (formerly known as Serving the American Rinks - STAR) Alliance was created in 2001 and continues to successfully operate under a partnership agreement to jointly-deliver training courses applicable to the Certified Ice Technician (CIT) professional designation to the U.S arena industry.
+ORFA instructors continue to assist STAR on an as required basis, for either regional training courses or the annual North American Rink Conference (NARCE) that was held May 16 - 19, 2017 in Columbus, Ohio.